 There are more than 200 species of plants growing in the park.
 Local fauna includes leaf monkeys and macaques (seen in the afternoon along the main road near Sumber Kelompok); rusa and barking deer; and some wild pigs, squirrels, buffalo, iguanas, pythons and green snakes.
 There were once tigers, but the last confirmed sighting was in 1937 – and that one was shot.
 The birdlife is prolific, with many of Bali's some 300 species found here, including the very rare Bali starling.

-By land, by boat or underwater, the park awaits exploration, and you'll pay 200,000Rp to 300,000Rp to enter the park, depending on the day.
-Then another few thousand rupees for your activity within the park.
+By land, by boat or underwater, the park awaits exploration.
+You'll pay 250,000Rp to 350,000Rp to enter the park, depending on the day, plus another few thousand rupees for your activity within the park.
 You'll also need a guide and negotiating this fee can be confounding.
 Virtually all costs are variable.
-You can arrange things at the park offices in Cekik or Labuhan Lalang, and Iwan Melali is one knowledgeable, English-speaking guide who excels at tracking down wildlife.
+You can arrange things at the park offices in Cekik or Labuhan Lalang.
+Iwan Melali is a knowledgeable, English-speaking guide who excels at tracking down wildlife.

 The best way to explore the mangroves of Teluk Gilimanuk (Gilimanuk Bay) or the west side of Prapat Agung is by chartering a boat.
-Let the fixed prices at nearby Banyuwedang be your guide to negotiating your price: a boat (for one to 10 people) is 600,000Rp and mandatory guide (for the group, many do little actual 'guiding') 200,000Rp.
-Additionally, there is snorkel-set rental per person 40,000Rp; and park-entrance fees per person 200,000-300,000Rp, plus diving/snorkelling fees 25,000/15,000Rp.
+Let the fixed prices at nearby Banyuwedang be your guide to negotiating your price: a boat (for one to 10 people) is 600,000Rp and a mandatory guide (for the group, many do little actual 'guiding') 235,000Rp.
+Additionally, there is snorkel-set rental per person 40,000Rp; and park-entrance fees per person 250,000Rp to 350,000Rp, plus diving/snorkelling fees 25,000/15,000Rp.

 All hikers must be accompanied by an authorised guide.
 It's best to arrive the day before you want to hike and make arrangements at the park offices.